Vikas208/infisical-env-loader/README.md

 ## Features

 - **Load Environment Variables via Infisical Service Token**: Load environment variables securely using your Infisical service token.
-- **Direct Terminal Integration for Environment File Loading**: Quickly apply environment settings directly to your terminal for immediate use in your projects.

 - **Convenient User Preference Storage**: Save time and effort by remembering your last selected token and environment file.
 - **Flexible Configuration with "Reconfigure Infisical"**: Start fresh by removing previously loaded tokens and environment files from the extension storage.